scottsweb/indieweb-boost/readme.md

 ## General

 * [Personalsit.es](https://personalsit.es/) — A place share and revel in each others’ personal sites.
-* [Gossip’s Web](https://gossipsweb.net) — Gossips is a directory of personal websites, web experiments, and community sites.
 * [The Forest](https://theforest.link) — Go for a walk and enjoy getting lost on the web.

 ## /Now